 {.

-size, .ctor = init, .dtor = deinit}};
+size_cb = getsize, .ctor = init, .dtor = deinit}};

-Initializing a broker
+Initialize a broker

 struct StBroker StBroker